-Jerry Haas, a former Wake Forest All-American, is in his 20th season as head coach of his alma mater.
+Jerry Haas, a former Wake Forest All-American, was named head coach in 1997-98 and is in his 24th season as head coach of his alma mater.
 Haas has returned Wake Forest golf to its place among the nation's elite programs.

 Haas is a long-standing member of the Wake Forest golf family, and Wake Forest golf is a big part of the Haas family.

 Jerry's brother, Jay Haas, led Wake Forest to back-to-back NCAA championships in the 1970s.
 Bill Haas -- Jay's son and Jerry's nephew -- played for the Deacons from 2001 to 2004, earning National Player of the Year honors two times and All-ACC honors four times before going on to win the FedEx Cup on the PGA Tour.